elidub/equiv-neural-rendering/blogpost.md

 ###  What can the model do and what is missing?

 The model, which was trained by the original authors, shows some nice out-of-the-box capabilities.
-That is the model can already perform some limited (roto-)translations.
+That is, the model can already perform some limited (roto-)translations.

 #### Translations through inductive bias